 Universal studios is super fun, the rides are really thrilling and the atmosphere is great.
 We ran from ride to ride with the biggest smile on our faces and especially enjoyed the Hulk and the Transformers rides.
 The attractions are great for those seeking a true adrenaline rush and you can easily spend all day galloping your way through them!

-From the moment you enter the park the double digits of your age melt back into a single and as cliche as it may sound, your troubles seem to magnetise their way onto the park entrance, allowing us adults, with all our usual stresses and woes to enjoy a rare carefree day.
-Whilst there may be a perception that Walt Disneyland is just for kids it’s no shock to me to hear that over 40% of visitors to Disneyland are adults without children in their group.
+From the moment you enter the park the double digits of your age melt back into a single and as cliche as it may sound, your troubles seem to magnetize their way onto the park entrance, allowing us adults, with all our usual stresses and woes to enjoy a rare carefree day.
+Whilst there may be a perception that Walt Disney is just for kids it’s no shock to me to hear that over 40% of visitors to Disneyland are adults without children in their group.
 The parks are especially nostalgic for those of us who grew up in the eighties and early nineties when Disney was very much a way of life.

-After checking out the magical kingdom, snapping pictures with disney characters and riding the teacups ‘just for fun’, we headed to Hollywood studios for more of an adrenaline rush!
-Hollywood studios is based around all of the action and adventure films created by walt disney and the rides there are far more thrilling and fast paced.
-With our park hopper handy we jumped on one of the Disney busses (which collects guests from outside Magic Kingdom) and drove the 15 minutes to Hollywood studios.
+After checking out the magical kingdom, snapping pictures with Disney characters and riding the teacups ‘just for fun’, we headed to Hollywood studios for more of an adrenaline rush!
+Hollywood studios is based around all of the action and adventure films created by Walt Disney and the rides there are far more thrilling and fast paced.
+With our park hopper handy we jumped on one of the Disney buses (which collects guests from outside Magic Kingdom) and drove the 15 minutes to Hollywood studios.
 Our pass lead us straight in and we headed to one of the fast pass booths to book in our rides for the afternoon.
 One thing we loved about Disney as a theme park was that fast track entrances to rides had to be booked in one hour time slots.
 As frustrating as it was that we couldn’t simply go to the ‘fast track’ queue like in other Orlando attractions, when we did book in a time slot we were never in a queue of more than 10 people.
 By booking in specific slots it meant that every time we rode, we sailed straight through and it was really easy to book in a time slot.
 If they didn’t have this system I would imagine the fast track queues would have been far longer.

-If you are travelling to Orlando I can’t recommend a trip to disney more, there really is no place like it in the world.
+If you are travelling to Florida I can’t recommend a trip to Disney more, there really is no place like it in the world.
 Your worries and troubles are left at the door and for the days spent in the parks, your true innocent, care-free-self is revealed.
 We all need to ‘just be ourselves’ every now and again and in my opinion there’s no better place in the world to do just that!